 Always a leading supporter of the United Way as a two-time national Spirit of America Award winner, employee pledges and projected company matches topped $12.3 million in 2016, for donations in 2017.
 In Canada, company and employee donations to Centraide/United Way were more than $600,000.

-- The company raised $10.5 million for children’s charities across the United States in 2016 through the Valero Texas Open and Benefit for Children.
-The contribution is the largest charity gift on the PGA TOUR.
-Since Valero became the title sponsor of the event in 2002, it has raised $111.4 million.
+- The company raised $11 million for children’s charities across the United States in 2017 through the Valero Texas Open and Benefit for Children.
+The contribution is among the largest charity gifts on the PGA TOUR.
+Since Valero became the title sponsor of the event in 2002, it has raised more than $122 million.

 - In addition, the Valero Energy Foundation – Valero’s philanthropic arm – annually contributes $13 million to $20 million to improve the lives of those who live in or near the communities where Valero has major operations, funding nonprofit agencies that serve predominantly disadvantaged children and families within four pillars:

-- Civic/Arts & Culture: Valero believes in improving the quality of life for all in the communities where it has major operations.
-Through its support of civic programs and the arts, Valero and the Valero Energy Foundation provided nearly $2 million in support of quality arts programs, including partnerships with art, history and children's museums, as well as digital media in schools.
+- Civic: Valero believes in improving the quality of life for all in the communities where it has major operations.
+Through its support of civic programs and the arts, Valero and the Valero Energy Foundation provided approximately $1.7 million in support of quality arts programs, including partnerships with art, history and children's museums, as well as digital media in schools.

 - If your organization shares this mission, please click here or on the logo below to apply for a grant.
 After clicking on the link, you will be leaving valero.com.
 Neither Valero nor Valero Energy Foundation is responsible for content or privacy policies on other sites.